huntabyte/bits-ui/sites/docs/content/components/alert-dialog.md

 By default, when a dialog is opened, focus will be set to the `AlertDialog.Cancel` button if it exists, or the first focusable element within the `AlertDialog.Content`.
 This ensures that users navigating my keyboard end up somewhere within the Dialog that they can interact with.

-You can override this behavior using the `onMountAutoFocus` prop on the `AlertDialog.Content` component.
+You can override this behavior using the `onOpenAutoFocus` prop on the `AlertDialog.Content` component.
 It's _highly_ recommended that you use this prop to focus _something_ within the Dialog.

-You'll first need to cancel the default behavior of focusing the first focusable element by cancelling the event passed to the `onMountAutoFocus` callback.
+You'll first need to cancel the default behavior of focusing the first focusable element by cancelling the event passed to the `onOpenAutoFocus` callback.
 You can then focus whatever you wish.

 ```svelte {9-12}
 <script lang="ts">